MicroSaaSFactory

 Help is meant to shorten the path to the right workspace surface without changing data or creating a support workflow.

 Both.
-Public Help explains the product path before a founder signs in, while workspace Help adds current portfolio, CRM, launch, and billing context.
+Public Help explains the product path before a founder signs in, while workspace Help adds current portfolio, CRM, launch, and revenue context.